wing5wong/artisan-whs-static/source/_news/2019-07-23_callista-does-well-at-the-nz-artistic-skating-nationals.md

   New Zealand Artistic Skating Nationals in New Plymouth.
 ---
 Artistic Skater, Callista Booth-Richards has had great results at the recent New Zealand Artistic Skating Nationals in New Plymouth.

-Callista was placed first, and therefore is the current National Champion for Advanced Figures.
+Callista was placed first in Advanced Figures and therefore is the current National Champion for this grade.

-She also came second in Youth International Dance: Solo Dance and Freedance Combined.
+She also came second in Youth International Dance of which she had to compete in both Solo Dance and Freedance Combined.

 Overall this gives Callista the highest placings in Whanganui.